CSS Perspective enables true 3d movements for 3d transformed objects. Explore ways to manipulate and use these 3d techniques using CSS Perspective.

 - Color Doge: It works as lighten but it decreases the contrast between the base and blending layers making it much brighter.

-All the blending mode in this group enhances the white color.
+All the blend mode CSS in this group enhances the white color.
 So lighter colors of the blending layers are blended with the base layer.

 Observer the White color and grey spectrum in the example.
 Now hover over the different effects to see them in action.
 You'll notice the white colors affecting the layer beneath.
 This is the default behavior of the values in this group.
 They all make white brighter.